Curves of planetary motion in geocentric perspective: Epitrochoids

 your point of observation is fixed on the earth which itself revolves around the sun.

-they are ellipses around positions on another ellipse.
+They are ellipses around positions on another ellipse.

 Historically this geocentric view formed the basis of the